-• option Use Log file text truncating when file size limit is reached - when checked, the Log file size limit is on.
-It means that when Log file size reaches specified value, the part of

-- option Maximum Log file size specifies the maximum size of Log file in kB. - option Amount of truncated text specifies the percentage of Log file text, which will be truncated after Maximum Log file size is reached.
+- option Use Log file text truncating when file size limit is reached when checked, the Log file size limit is on.
+It means that when Log file size reaches specified value, the part of text included in Log file will be truncated.
+When the option is unchecked, the size of Log file is unlimited, respectively is limited by free disk space only. - option Maximum Log file size specifies the maximum size of Log file in kB - option Amount of truncated text specifies the percentage of Log file text, which will be truncated after Maximum Log file size is reached.
 The higher value means more text will be truncated (removed) from Log file.